-Use the Router/Bridge Configuration menu to configure the WAN connection.
-The WAN connection must have the correct Connection Profile including accurate VPI and VCI values.
-For PPPoA and PPPoE Connection Profiles you must also supply user account information (User Name and Password) to access the service provider's network.
+Multiple PVC menu is used to configure the WAN connection.
+The WAN connection must have the correct connection Index including accurate VPI and VCI values.
+For PPPoA and PPPoE connections you must also supply user account information (User Name and Password) to access the service provider's network.
 This is NOT the same as the System User Name and Password used to access the web manager of the Router.
 See the table below for a complete description of the various configurable parameters in the Router/Bridge Configuration menu.
 Auto-refresh may be disabled to prevent the PPP Information from displaying updates.